Paul-Wortmann/Grume/Readme.md

 You can set your desired language in the config file.
 (Frost_And_Flame.cfg) The value to set should be identical to the language files name, excluding the ".txt". ie. for "english.txt" set Language = english in the config file.
-Please note that language files have to be save in UTF-8 format, else they may fail to function correctly.
+Please note that language files have to be saved in UTF-8 format, else they may fail to function correctly.

 Known bugs
 ----------